section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 ![Styled Buttons](styled_buttons.jpeg)

-Here is the list of styles you can pass.
+Here is the list of styles that you can pass.

 - theme (Icon color of the Buttons)
 - BtnTemplateStyles